oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Secure Token Storage

 Given the nature of the token-mediating backend pattern, there is no need for persistent token storage in the browser.
-When needed ,the application can always use its cookie-based session to obtain an access token from the token-mediating backend.
+When needed, the application can always use its cookie-based session to obtain an access token from the token-mediating backend.
 Section {{token-storage}} provides more details on the security properties of various storage mechanisms in the browser.

 Note that even when the access token is stored out of reach of malicious JavaScript code, the attacker still has the ability to request the access token from the token-mediating backend.